MuhammadRidha7/Shia/README.md

 `Sunan Ibn Majah, vol 1, page 636, hadith 1978`

 **Aisha:** \
-The Prophet never hit anything with his hand, not a wife, nor a servant. \
+The Prophet (pbuh) never hit anything with his hand, not a wife, nor a servant. \
 `Muslim, vol 4, page 1814, hadith 2328`

 Ash'ath ibn Qays said that he was invited over to Umar's house, and he beat up his wife. \